aaroo/clout/README.md

 # clout
-The current implementation of this application uses Java and H2 relational DB currently used with in-memory mode for quick and clean setup and teardown. maven is used as the build tool and "mvn clean install" should generate an executable jar in thetarget directory and local mvn repo named "clout-1.0-SNAPSHOT-jar-with-dependencies.jar".
+The current implementation of this application uses Java and H2 relational DB currently used with in-memory mode for quick and clean setup and teardown.
+Maven is used as the build tool and "mvn clean install" should generate an executable jar in the target directory and local mvn repo named "clout-1.0-SNAPSHOT-jar-with-dependencies.jar".
 For convenience, standard practice has been broken here and the target directory has been uploaded incase the user does not have maven setup to build.

 TO RUN: simply run the script "clout" using "./clout"